ha5dzs/optitrack-motive-file-converter/README.md

 The other config file is `CSVExporterSettings.motive`, which also in XML syntax, and is created by serialising and exporting the CSVExporter object.
 The code reads this file and updates `csv_exporter` accordingly.
 If you delete the file, the code will create a default one.
 If you add something crazy or just make a typo, the code will fail to load.
 There will be an error message, but since it's coming from the exception management directly, it may be cryptic.
 Then, just delete the file, and start over.

 Note that since this is going into the C# code directly, all variable types MUST have the same name as if you wrote C# code.
 For example, the `<Units>` tag is not just 'millimetres', but `Units_Millimeters`, because this is how it was defined in `NMotive.LengthUnits`.
-As this is an enumeration, you could use a number instread.
+As this is an enumeration, you could use a number instead.

 The options `true` or `false` may look straightforward, but they are case sensitive.